 The Netziv, (Rabbi Naftali Tzvi Yehudah Berlin1816-1893) has a fantastic insight.
 He explains that Pharaoh knew, that this day would have been a shocking one for Joseph.
 For years, Joseph had been first enslaved and later imprisoned.
 The prisoner and slave do not lead.
 They have no experience in leadership nor of issuing instructions.
 True, Joseph had some experience in running the affairs of the house of Potifar and being given some opportunities in prison.
 But to be Viceroy, issuing instructions was something that he would not have done.
 The name change was פענח צפנת meaning hidden within you is the honour and strength to appear before leaders.
 Inside of you are all the skills you need to accomplish this task.

-Pharaoh, not only recognised the wisdom of Joseph he also was able to motivate him to take on the new rule.
+Pharaoh, not only recognized the wisdom of Joseph he also was able to motivate him to take on the new rule.

 Lessons We Learn

 Quite often we will be presented with a young person.
-Often they are rejected because of the lack of experience.
+Often they are rejected because of their lack of experience.
 Other times they will present an idea, theory or novel approach and we dismiss them because we say they are too young or they lack experience.
 They don’t present well and we dismiss them for lack of experience.
-Imagine what would have happened to Egypt had Pharaoh listened to the nay sayers?
+Imagine what would have happened to Egypt had Pharaoh listened to the nay-sayers?

 But there is another point.
 Pharaoh, after giving the job to Joseph made sure to provide him with the emotional support that he would need to succeed in the job.
 To succeed one needs to be surrounded by those who can assist you.
-At the same time one needs to provide the support and training necessary for them to succeed.
+At the same time, one needs to provide the support and training necessary for one to succeed.